EarthScope/ispaq/README.md

 **Data_Access** has four entries describing where to find data, metadata, events, and optionally response files.

 * *dataselect_url:* should be followed by either one of of the FDSN web service aliases used by ObsPy, a url (e.g., http://service.iris.edu) pointing to an FDSN-style web service, or a file path to a directory containing miniSEED files.
+See: "Using Local Data Files", below.

-* *station_url:* should by followed by either one of of the FDSN web service aliases used by ObsPy, a url pointing to an FDSN-style web service, or a path to a file containing metadata in StationXML format.
-If no metadata is available this can be left unspecified, e.g. "station_url:", and only metrics that do not rely on metadata information will be calculated.
+* *station_url:* should by followed by either one of of the FDSN web service aliases used by ObsPy, a url pointing to an FDSN-style web service, or a path to a file containing metadata in [StationXML](http://www.fdsn.org/xml/station/) format ([schema](http://www.fdsn.org/xml/station/fdsn-station-1.0.xsd)).
+If web services are being used, then this should be the same as the dataselect_url.

-* *event_url:* should be followed by either one of of the FDSN web service aliases used by ObsPy, a url pointing to an FDSN-style web service, or a path to a file containing metadata in QuakeML format.
+* *event_url:* should be followed by either one of of the FDSN web service aliases used by ObsPy, a url pointing to an FDSN-style web service, or a path to a file containing metadata in [QuakeML](https://quake.ethz.ch/quakeml) format ([schema](https://quake.ethz.ch/quakeml/docs/xml?action=AttachFile&do=get&target=QuakeML-BED-1.2.xsd)).
 Web service providers must have an event service that has the option of returning text format.

-* *resp_dir:* can be not specified or absent if local response files are not used.
+* *resp_dir:* should be unspecified or absent if local response files are not used.
 In that case, the default is to retrieve response information from [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/).
-Otherwise, this should be a path to a directory containing response files in RESP format.
+Otherwise, this should be a path to a directory containing response files in [RESP](http://ds.iris.edu/ds/nodes/dmc/data/formats/resp/) format.
+Local response files are expected to be named RESP.network.station.location.channel or RESP.station.network.location.channel (e.g., RESP.IU.CASY.00.BH1 or RESP.CASY.IU.00.BH1).
+These are only used when generating PSD related metrics or PDF plots.

 **Preferences** has three entries describing ispaq output.